 Flickr | Marco Verch

-➡️ Press Freedom Day, May 3 – Bringing Truth to Light in Times of Darkness
+➡️ PRESS FREEDOM DAY, May 3 – Bringing Truth to Light in Times of Darkness

-Press Freedom Day is celebrated every year on May 3rd.
-It was introduced by UNESCO in 1993 to emphasize the importance of press freedom to democracy and human rights.
-It also highlights the state of press freedom around the world and the threats and violations faced by journalists in the pursuit of truth.
+It also highlights the state of press freedom worldwide, and the threats and violations journalists face in pursuit of the truth.
 Freedom of the press is a fundamental right, but one that is restricted and under attack in many countries.

 Map of the world showing countries ranked by level of press freedom in 2024.